Everything You Need to Know About Partial Knee Replacement

 Surgeons perform Unicondylar Knee Replacement (UKA), Partial Knee Replacement (Partial RTK), or Microplasty to help restore knee movement and stability.
 It is also known as “Mini-knee“.

-During the surgery, the healthy parts of the knee joint are untouched and the damaged sections of your knee joint are removed and replaced with a metal and plastic prosthesis.
+During the partial knee replacement surgery, the healthy parts of the knee joint are untouched by the Knee replacement surgeon and the damaged sections of your knee joint are removed and replaced with a metal and plastic prosthesis.

 Your knee joint has three compartments: